 Why invent the wheel if someone has already taken care of it?

 Localization of the software is essential if you want to expand your market reach and sell the product to foreign customers.
-Developers who write under Delphi, can opt for three different ways to add a multilingual support to their applications.
-Firstly, you can do this through Resource DLL Wizard (that's, of course, if you have Delphi 4 or later).
+Developers who work with RAD Studio, Delphi or C++Builder can opt for three different ways to add a multilingual support to their applications.
+Firstly, you can do this through Resource DLL Wizard.
 Secondly, you can write your own tool.
-However just like it is with anything which is handmade and exclusive, writing your tool will cost you time and energy which you could be put into more important things.
+However just like it is with anything which is handmade and exclusive, writing your tool will cost you time and energy which could be put into more important things.
 If you want to accelerate the development life-cycle, the best way would be to use a ready-to-run tool, like TsiLang Components Suite.
-It's cheap, easy and guaranteed to work well.
-Anyway, why invent the wheel, if someone has already taken care of it, and people know this wheel works perfectly?
+It’s user-friendly, easy-to-use and guaranteed to work well.
+Anyway, why invent the wheel, if someone has already taken care of it, and people know this wheel works perfectly?!

 “It’s what can be called money well invested”